- Ohio Department of Health

 Treasury Secretary Steven Mnuchin announced that the Treasury Department has pushed back both the April 15, 2020 tax filing and payment deadlines by 90 days to give businesses and individuals additional time, potentially lessening cash-flow issues that many are facing.
 Full tax payment relief details can be found on the IRS info page.

-The Chamber will facilitate a webinar presented by Resolute WealthClick to read more >
+The Chamber has coordinated a Grow With Google webinar focusedClick to read more >

-The Chamber will host a Virtual Edition of Fresh BrewedClick to read more >
+The Chamber will host representatives from the Ohio Attorney General’sClick to read more >

 It's easy to join.
 Start your journey with the Chamber today!